ShivaniMangal/OneDirectAssignment/README.md

 Order of viewing pages :
 home.php -> form.php -> flights.php -> bookpage.php -> confirm.php

-1. Screenshot of home.php
+1. Screenshot of home.php:
    Homepage is for representational purposes.
 The user can click on "Book Now" to navigate to the ticket booking page.

 ![alt text](https://raw.githubusercontent.com/ShivaniMangal/OneDirectAssignment/master/imgs/screenshot1.jpg)

-2. Screenshot of form.php
+2. Screenshot of form.php:
 This page prompts the user to enter From, To, Date of Departure and Number of Seats.
 The following combinations of From and To Locations will provide proper output :
 From	      To